-The main contributions of this work are as follows: \begin{enumerate} \item We propose a novel framework, Causal World Model Induction (CWMI), that augments a pre-trained LLM with a dedicated Causal Physics Module (CPM) to explicitly learn and represent physical dynamics. \item We introduce a Causal Intervention Loss ($L_{causal}$), a new training objective that forces the model to learn cause-and-effect relationships by reasoning about counterfactual outcomes, moving beyond standard supervised learning. \item We develop and will release PhysiCa-Bench, a new multimodal benchmark designed to rigorously evaluate causal physical reasoning in zero-shot settings, with scenarios that probe for genuine understanding over pattern matching. \item We demonstrate through extensive experiments that our CWMI-enhanced model significantly outperforms state-of-the-art baselines on established benchmarks like PIQA and on our new PhysiCa-Bench, validating that inducing an explicit causal world model is a critical step towards more robust AI. \end{enumerate}
+\begin{enumerate} \item We propose a novel framework, Causal World Model Induction (CWMI), that augments a pre-trained LLM with a dedicated Causal Physics Module (CPM) to explicitly learn and represent physical dynamics. \item We introduce a Causal Intervention Loss ($L_{causal}$), a new training objective that forces the model to learn cause-and-effect relationships by reasoning about counterfactual outcomes, moving beyond standard supervised learning. \item We develop and will release PhysiCa-Bench, a new multimodal benchmark designed to rigorously evaluate causal physical reasoning in zero-shot settings, with scenarios that probe for genuine understanding over pattern matching. \item We demonstrate through extensive experiments that our CWMI-enhanced model significantly outperforms state-of-the-art baselines on established benchmarks like PIQA and on our new PhysiCa-Bench, validating that inducing an explicit causal world model is a critical step towards more robust AI. \end{enumerate}